Dear Caring Parent,

 - SCHOOL SHOPPING!
 It helps to agree on a budget and wants beforehand as much as possible.

-Sometimes no matter what you do, your child just won’t be budged into enthusiasm, especially tweens and teens.
-Rather than responding with the full fury of your very naturally felt frustration, try this mom’s way of dealing.
+Sometimes no matter what you do, your child just won’t be budged out of boredom into enthusiasm, especially tweens and teens.
+Rather than responding with the full fury of your very natural frustration, try this mom’s way of dealing.